Kendall Francois: Trial and sentencing

 On September 9, 1998, Francois entered a plea of "not guilty" before Judge Thomas J. Dolan in Dutchess County Court.
 In his next appearance on October 13, he was formally charged with eight counts of first-degree murder, eight counts of second-degree murder and one count of attempted assault.
 Francois pleaded not guilty and laughed when the families of the victims heckled him in court.

-On December 23, Francois' lawyer attempted to enter a guilty plea before District Attorney William V. Grady could formally file his intent to seek the death penalty.
-Judge Dolan originally declined to allow Francois to enter such a plea.
-The defense team appealed the decision to the State Court of Appeals, who ruled to allow the guilty plea.
+On December 23, Francois's lawyer attempted to enter a guilty plea before District Attorney William V. Grady could formally file his intent to seek the death penalty.
+Judge Dolan initially declined to allow Francois to enter such a plea.
+The defense team appealed the decision to the State Court of Appeals, which ruled to allow the guilty plea.

-Francois showed no emotion and seemed distant from the proceedings.
-Francois showed little remorse during his trial, and actually commented that "Killing seemed easier than getting into a relationship."
-On August 7, 2000, Francois was sentenced to life in prison without the possibility of parole after pleading guilty to eight counts of first degree murder and eight counts of second degree murder.
+Francois showed no emotion during the proceedings and later commented that "killing seemed easier than getting into a relationship."
+On August 7, 2000, Francois was sentenced to life in prison without the possibility of parole after pleading guilty to eight counts of first-degree murder and eight counts of second-degree murder.
 The plea agreement allowed him to avoid a possible death sentence.

 Francois was incarcerated in Attica Correctional Facility until shortly before his death.
-He died in the Wende Correctional Facility on September 11, 2014, at the age of 43.
-The official cause of death was "AIDS related illness," a diagnosis that had been revealed at his trial in 2000.
+He died at Wende Correctional Facility on September 11, 2014, at the age of 43.
+The official cause of death was an AIDS-related illness, a diagnosis that had been revealed at his trial in 2000.